xpgram/advance-wars/src/00 - Todo List.md

   - [ ] Pick points toward target to move to, interpolate.
   - [ ] Build this into the turnstate engine?
 It's reeaally common and asking every individual step to wait for camera placement seems like a lot of writing.
 But it also seems like a limitation I'd be building into the engine.

-- [x] Damage Forecast window
-  - [x] Impl.
-  - [x] Adds its update step to cursor.on('move')
-  - [x] On turnstate close, removes that update step, hides the elem.
- -[ ] Refactor access to UnitWindow.updateDamageForecast to skip inspectTile()

 More observations:
 - Carriers *Launch* not *Drop*.
 The difference is Carriers can't move and release on the same turn, and also the one unit launched gets to *move and attack*. jfc.
   - This of course means units that load must also spend because otherwise Carriers would be second-turn bounce points.